Things to do

 In the meantime, here is a taste of the activities on offer within reach of the villa.

-- Sports enthusiasts should head to Bali’s prestigious Finns Recreation Club, with its state-of-the-art gym and tennis, squash courts, 25-metre swimming pool, multi-purpose hall for basketball and badminton and a myriad of other attractions for all ages .
+Sports enthusiasts should head to Bali’s prestigious Finns Recreation Club, with its state-of-the-art gym and tennis, squash courts, 25-metre swimming pool, multi-purpose hall for basketball and badminton and a myriad of other attractions for all ages .
 Round off your workout with some fine international dining, then stock up on gourmet goodies at the nearby Canggu Deli.
-Villa Jemma provides daily platinum membership access for six guests.
+Villa Kalyani provides daily platinum membership access for eight guests.